Radio occultation

 Radio occultation (RO) is a remote sensing technique used for measuring the physical properties of a planetary atmosphere or ring system.
-Other satellite carriers onboard GNSS-Radio occultation include CHAMP (satellite), GRACE and GRACE-FO, MetOp and the recently launched COSMIC-2.
+Satellites carrying onboard GNSS-Radio occultation instruments include CHAMP, GRACE and GRACE-FO, MetOp and the recently launched COSMIC-2.

 Atmospheric radio occultation

 Atmospheric radio occultation relies on the detection of a change in a radio signal as it passes through a planet's atmosphere, i.e. as it is occulted by the atmosphere.
 When electromagnetic radiation passes through the atmosphere, it is refracted (or bent).
 The magnitude of the refraction depends on the gradient of refractivity normal to the path, which in turn depends on the density gradient.
 The effect is most pronounced when the radiation traverses a long atmospheric limb path.
-At radio frequencies the amount of bending cannot be measured directly; instead the bending can be calculated using the Doppler shift of the signal given the geometry of the emitter and receiver.
+At radio frequencies the amount of bending cannot be measured directly; instead, the bending can be calculated using the Doppler shift of the signal given the geometry of the emitter and receiver.
 The amount of bending can be related to the refractive index by using an Abel transform on the formula relating bending angle to refractivity.
-In the case of the neutral atmosphere (below the ionosphere) information on the atmosphere's temperature, pressure and water vapour content can be derived giving radio occultation data applications in meteorology.
+In the case of the neutral atmosphere (below the ionosphere), information on the atmosphere's temperature, pressure and water vapor content can be derived, thus giving radio occultation data applications in meteorology.

 GNSS radio occultation

 GNSS radio occultation (GNSS-RO), historically also known as GPS radio occultation (GPS-RO or GPSRO), is a type of radio occultation that relies on radio transmissions from GPS (Global Positioning System), or more generally from GNSS (Global Navigation Satellite System), satellites.
 This is a relatively new technique (first applied in 1995) for performing atmospheric measurements.
 It is used as a weather forecasting tool, and could also be harnessed in monitoring climate change.
-The technique involves a low-Earth-orbit satellite receiving a signal from a GPS satellite.
+The technique involves a low-Earth-orbit satellite receiving a signal from a GNSS satellite.
 The signal has to pass through the atmosphere and gets refracted along the way.
 The magnitude of the refraction depends on the temperature and water vapor concentration in the atmosphere.

 GNSS radio occultation amounts to an almost instantaneous depiction of the atmospheric state.
-The relative position between the GPS satellite and the low-Earth-orbit satellite changes over time, allowing for a vertical scanning of successive layers of the atmosphere.
+The relative position between the GNSS satellite and the low-Earth-orbit satellite changes over time, allowing for a vertical scanning of successive layers of the atmosphere.

-GPSRO observations can also be conducted from aircraft or on high mountaintops.
+GNSS-RO observations can also be conducted from aircraft or on high mountaintops.